Weed Withdrawal Anxiety: Understanding the Panic and How to Cope

 To understand why you feel so anxious now, you need to understand what THC was doing to your anxiety system while you were using.

 Your brain has a structure called the amygdala.
 It is your threat detection center, the part that decides whether something is dangerous and triggers the fear response.
 In people who use cannabis regularly, THC dampens amygdala activity.
 It turns down the volume on your internal alarm system.
-A 2009 review by Crippa and colleagues published in the journal Human Psychopharmacology (a peer-reviewed journal specializing in how drugs affect human behavior and cognition) confirmed that cannabinoids modulate amygdala reactivity, essentially lowering the brain's sensitivity to perceived threats.
+A 2009 review by Crippa and colleagues published in Human Psychopharmacology confirmed that cannabinoids modulate amygdala reactivity,[1] essentially lowering the brain's sensitivity to perceived threats.
+Human neuroimaging has since confirmed this directly: THC's anxiety-inducing effects are mediated through CB1 receptor density in the amygdala, meaning the more CB1 receptors are disrupted, the stronger the anxiety response.[3]

 THC also boosts GABA, your brain's primary inhibitory neurotransmitter.
 GABA is the chemical that tells your neurons to slow down and calm down.
 It is the same system targeted by anti-anxiety medications like benzodiazepines.
 When THC increases GABA activity, you feel calmer, less reactive, less on edge.
 That is not a metaphor.
 It is a measurable chemical shift.